OWissett/freesasa-rs/README.md

 Availible as `brew` packages:

-* XCode should needs to be installed for C/C++ compilers and libraries
+* XCode should be installed for C/C++ compilers and libraries
 * `automake`

 At the point of testing, I have lots of other tools installed on my mac, so